 End of idea submission

-Participants can submit project ideas for #SemesterHack 2.0 until midnight on 6 November.
+Participants can submit project ideas for #SemesterHack 2.0 until 12:00 Central European Time on 9 November.

 09 November 12:00